The Bialetti Stovetop Expresso Maker is a high-maintenance expresso maker that still manages to make itself worth buying and using.

 I am sure that I can confidently say that I am not the only one who really enjoys a great cup of coffee.
 The aroma.
 The taste.
 And the comfort in sipping on great coffee.
 Those are some of the joys in a great cup of coffee.
 One you have perfected using the Bialetti Stovetop Expresso Maker you can almost count on the consistency in the coffee being made with it is great.

-Bialetti does not recommended this and suggest that you always use cold water to fill the water chamber in its stovetop expresso maker.
-Being able to make a pot of great coffee in a short amount of time is nice feature as you can have your cup of coffee that much sooner.
+Bialetti does not recommend this and suggests that you always use cold water to fill the water chamber in its stovetop expresso maker.
+Being able to make a pot of great coffee in a short amount of time is a nice feature as you can have your cup of coffee that much sooner.

 If you do not care for the idea of hand washing with warm water and hand drying an expresso maker every time you use it and would rather clean it in a dishwasher instead then I would not recommend that you buy this.